Biomedical Engineering Research

 Technological innovations have revolutionized the scale and detail with which biological systems can be explored.
 With that revolution comes a new demand for scientists who transcend biological and computational sciences to seamlessly integrate complex datasets into quantitative and predictive models of biological systems.

 To address this need, the Quantitative Biology Initiative at UW–Madison is training the next generation of scientists who will work at the interface of computational, statistical, and quantitative biology.
 The QBI represents a university-wide initiative that brings together students and faculty from diverse departments.
-They utilize an exceptional level of inter-departmental collaboration at UW–Madison to provide students outstanding training opportunities in interdisciplinary, collaborative research.
+They utilize an exceptional level of inter-departmental collaboration at UW–Madison to provide students with outstanding training opportunities in interdisciplinary, collaborative research.

 University of Wisconsin Carbone Cancer Center (UWCCC)